BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

      location id with basic info and totals at the bottom.

-I have added an "OPTIONAL" feature ::: flag_require this will set the system to require that the invading force MUST clear ALL guards before they can take a flag. to turn this feature on :
+I have added an "OPTIONAL" feature ::: flag_require
+     this will set the system to require that the invading force MUST clear ALL guards before they can take a flag. to turn this feature on :
           as ADMIN type "/guild set flag_require 1"  turns it on as ADMIN type "/guild set flag_require 0"  turns it off

-I have added a new "OTIONAL" feature ::: Anarchy
+I have added a new "OPTIONAL" feature ::: Anarchy
      this will allow guilds of EITHER team to invade ANY other guild location and claim it for their own.
      True GvG ally can invade ally/horde and horde can invade horde/ally. as ADMIN type "/guild set anarchy 1" turns it on